Xavi.app Operations Manual (outdated)

 Configure SSL for Nginx domains |

-Run sudo certbot renew
+Run sudo certbot renew to renew all certificates.

 Managing Virtual Machines via Cockpit (KVM/QEMU)